zwrankin/blog/fitbit/README.md

 ```

 There may be a sleeker way achieve authentication using the [FitbitOauth2Client](https://github.com/orcasgit/python-fitbit/blob/master/fitbit/api.py#L20), but the [client docs](https://python-fitbit.readthedocs.io/en/latest/) are somewhat slim and mention the `gather_keys_oauth2.py` module to get the access_token.

+## Data Notes
+As of 3/22/2020, I am not publishing my raw fitbit data.